dotnet/msbuild/documentation/specs/resource-management.md

 # Managing tools with their own parallelism in MSBuild

 MSBuild supports building projects in parallel using multiple processes.
-Most users opt into `NUM_PROCS` parallelism at the MSBuild layer.
+Most users opt into `Environment.ProcessorCount` parallelism at the MSBuild layer.

 In addition, tools sometimes support parallel execution.
 The Visual C++ compiler `cl.exe` supports `/MP[n]`, which parallelizes compilation at the translation-unit (file) level.
 If a number isn't specified, it defaults to `NUM_PROCS`.